mggg-states/IN-shapefiles/README.md

 This shapefile uses a NAD83/Indiana East (ft) projection (ESPG:2965).

 ## Rating
-We give these shapefiles an A rating.
-All data was obtained from the state government and was processed by MGGG staff.
-Discrepancies from state-reported totals are....
+We give the shapefile an A- rating.
+Precinct data were obtained from the state government and election results data required only minor corrections in three counties to reduce discrepancies.
+Discrepancies from state-reported totals are at most 0.1%.